Table of contents

 Although your employees are engaged in the catering industry, they are non-casual employees because they are neither employed on a daily basis nor for a short-term fixed period of less than 60 days.

-If my employees refuse to complete an Employee Application From to participate in MPF, what should I do?
+If my employees refuse to complete an Employee Application Form to participate in MPF, what should I do?

 My employees have not completed their three months probationary period.
 Do I need to enrol them into my MPF scheme?